That dollar amount results from a flatlining 0.8% upturn from five years earlier in 2018 when Lebanese exports were worth $3.83 billion.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Lebanon has highly positive net exports in the international trade of grapes.
-In turn, these cashflows indicate Lebanon’s strong competitive advantages under the fruits and nuts product category.
+Lebanon has highly positive net exports in the international trade of lead.
+In turn, these cashflows indicate Lebanon’s strong competitive advantages under the lead product category.

 Products Causing Lebanon’s Largest Trade Deficits